ThierryDeruyttere/Talk2Car-Destination/README.md

 Talk2Car-Destination is an extension to [Talk2Car](https://github.com/talk2car/Talk2Car) which is built on [nuScenes](https://www.nuscenes.org/).

+**Note**: The Talk2Car-Trajectory dataset has also been released [here](https://github.com/ThierryDeruyttere/Talk2Car-Trajectory).
+This dataset also contains the Talk2Car-Destination dataset.

 # Annotation format
 Each json from the dataset is a dictionary where the key is the command token and the value is a dictionary of the following format.